Sivasish48/The-blackjack-/README.md

 # The-blackjack
-Created a blackjack game usinh html, pure css and Javascript.
+Created a blackjack game using html, pure css and Javascript.

 Follow the Link below------